inukshuk/edtf.js/README.md

      edtf('2016-06/2016-09').covers(edtf('2016-08-24')) #-> true
      edtf('2016-06/2016-09').covers(edtf('2016-05-31')) #-> false

-Iteratable dates offer an `includes()` test as well which returns true only if a given date is part of the iteration.
+Iterable dates offer an `includes()` test as well which returns true only if a given date is part of the iteration.
 For example:

      edtf('2016-06/2016-09').includes(edtf('2016-08-24')) #-> false